demedia-app/demedia-nostr/README.md

 <br/>

-DeMedia is a decentralized protocol for facilitating development of decentralized social media platforms.
+DeMedia is a decentralized protocol to facilitate the development of decentralized social media platforms.
-Main goal of DeMedia is to provide a direct control over the user data to the users themselves.
+The main goal of DeMedia is to provide direct control over the user data to the users themselves.

 ## How it works